-Hockey Manitoba is excited to be on the leading edge of this change.
-We believe these modifications will benefit every player as they grow in our game and we will do everything we can to support players, coaches and administrators with a well structured, consistent program.
-We ask members, parents and hockey fans alike to approach this new progressive concept with an open mind to allow our young players to learn, develop and enjoy the game.
+We believe these modifications will benefit every participant and we will support our players, coaches, officials and administrators with a well structured program.
+We ask everyone to approach this continued change with an open mind and support our direction in a positive manner to allow our players to learn the game in this exciting progressive direction.

-Hockey Manitoba has developed a comprehensive Novice Half-Ice document to assist our Minor Hockey Associations and Community Clubs in the preparation, implementation and execution of half-ice hockey in the Novice age category.
-This will ensure a consistent, organized delivery model across the province, and addresses many of the questions or concerns that our membership may have expressed.
-Please note the purpose of this document is to provide a clear understanding of the program for volunteers, convenors and coaches.
+Hockey Manitoba has developed a comprehensive 2018 – 2019 Novice Half-Ice Guidelines document to assist our Minor Hockey Associations and Community Clubs in the preparation, implementation and execution of half-ice hockey in the Novice age category.
+This will ensure a consistent, organized delivery model across the province.

 HOCKEY CANADA “SCALING DOWN THE GAME”

 DR. STEPHEN NORRIS – GROWTH & DEVELOPMENT OF WORLD LEADING HOCKEY PROGRAMS

 SMALLER ICE SURFACE & SKATING DEVELOPMENT – HOCKEY ALBERTA STUDY